holthe/AsyncAnalyzers/README.md

 rake xunit_tests
 ```

-which assumes that the solution has previously been built for **Release** configuration and that artifacts from this build is present in the output folders for the _AsyncAnalyzers_ and _AsyncAnalyzers.Test_ projects.
+which assumes that the solution has previously been built for **Release** configuration and that artifacts from this build are present in the output folders for the _AsyncAnalyzers_ and _AsyncAnalyzers.Test_ projects.

 ## License [![License](http://img.shields.io/:license-MIT-red.svg)](LICENSE.md)